estaudere/learning/100-days-of-code/LOG.md

 **Enthusiasm:** 😫

 Worked on my digital notes website (https://estaudere.netlify.app) and a some from other data projects (criminal race analysis mainly).
 I did not learn a whole lot except for some new methods to explore a dataset.
 Excited to work on more NLP and data research later.

+### Day 14

+**Focus:** data viz + other projects

+**Enthusiasm:** 😌

+Read through some pages from Nathan Yau's *Data Points* which is super interesting and engaging.
+I also worked primarily on another data analysis project in Python for another thing I'm working on.
+Feeling like there are just so many things to learn!
+I need to way to map out where the gaps in my knowledge are.
+(Take a look at knowledge trees!)